genesiscommunitysuccess/docs/versioned_docs/version-2022.4/04_web/05_micro-front-ends/05_foundation-login/05_foundation-login.md

 ### Enabling reset password

 In the [introduction section](#introduction), the reset password functionality is shown.
-However, not that this workflow are only enabled if you set the `resetPassword` option to `true`.
+However, note that this workflow is only enabled if you set the `resetPassword` option to `true`.

 ### Logo